kinow/auto-mhm-test-domains/README.md

       in Autosubmit (like a standard way of defining it?).
 -->

-In order to run this workflow you will need the following:
+In order to run the workflow you will need the following
+prerequisites:

 1. Internet connection
 2. Linux